deib-polimi/hegira-api/README.md

 ```

 ###### zookeeper.properties
 Contains the properties to configure ZooKeeper.
-The only needed option to specify, so far, is the ip address and the port of one of the ZooKeeper installation:
+Currently, the only needed property is the ip address and the port of one of the ZooKeeper installation:

 ```java
 connectString=<ip_address>:<port>